EdmundBenedict/lordcephei.github.io/pages/cl_general.md

 : **_expr_** is an integer expression.
   The expression can involve the species index **is** (or class index **ic**) and atomic number **z**.\\
   The species list (or class list) is composed of members for which the _expr_ is nonzero.\\
-  All sites which belong a species in the species (or class) list form the site list.\\
+  All sites which belong a species in the species (or class) list form the site list.
+: ^
 **~style=3~_spec1_,_spec2_,&hellip;**
 : _spec1_,_spec2_,&hellip; are a string of one or more species names.
   The species list (or class list) is composed of species with a name in the list.

   All sites which belong a species in the species (or class) list form the site list.

-end
+end2